 Advanced Corporate Income Tax (ACIT)

-All resident and non-resident companies, who earn commercial or Professional income and who are obliged to file annual corporate income tax return, are also required to file ACIT return at 20% on the basis of the actual quarterly profits.
-ACIT is not a reqirement fort he multi-year construction works being subject to taxation on the basis of completed project basis.
-ACIT paid during calculated on the annual corporate income tax return.
-Any excess payment may be offset against other tax liabilities, and in the absence of such liabilities it is refundable upon the claim within one year.
+All resident and non-resident companies, which earn commercial or professional income and which are obliged to file annual corporate income tax return, are also required to file ACIT return at 22% on the basis of the actual quarterly profits.
+ACIT is not a requirement for the multi-year construction works being subject to taxation on the basis of completed project basis.
+ACIT paid during the year is offset against the final taxes calculated on the annual corporate income tax return.
+Any excess payment may be offset against other tax liabilities, and in the absence of such liabilities, it is refundable upon the claim within one year.

 Tax Returns and Payments